SabianF/SabianF/README.md

 ---

-# What would help me the most right now
+# What I currently need
 - **Finding** a project or role that values what I bring, and that supports my costs, so I can survive and grow Ugeddit to create more moments like this:
   ![appreciations_2023-04-16_zoom](https://github.com/SabianF/SabianF/assets/58588133/a453fd5b-24da-46a5-af3f-e9c298a3b958)

-## Skills I know
+## My skills: What I can do
 - **Advising**: Experience design (UX, CX, EX), leadership, technology, project management, process-improvement, ...
 - **HPC** (High-performance coaching): Goal-setting, decision-making, productivity, communication, mental wellness, ...
 - **Projects**